How to choose an international school in Singapore for young students?

 German European School Singapore (GESS)

-Founded in 1971, GESS is a multilingual school with about 1,600 students from over 50 countries.
+Founded in 1971, GESS is a multilingual school with about 1,900 students from over 68 countries.
 The school's curriculum is suitable for students from 18 months to 18 years old.
-GESS offers a unique dual program running simultaneously: the German Program and the IB International Baccalaureate Program.
+GESS offers a unique dual program running simultaneously: the German Program and the IB (International Baccalaureate) Program.
 Although the academic year begins in mid-August, students can join at any time during the year.
 Courses in GESS are taught in European languages, and limited Chinese courses are available.

 9